How Do Credit Card Payments Work?

 3. You Have at Least 21 Days to Make a Payment

-It’s important to mention that the payment due date is the date by which the payment must be received in the mail by the card issuer, not the date by which you must send it.
+It’s important to mention that the payment due date is the date by which the payment must be received by the card issuer, not the date by which you must send it.
 So, if your payment due date is the 15th of the month, then the card issuer should have your payment in hand by then for it to be considered on time.

 If you’re going to mail a payment, leave adequate time for it to reach its destination.
-If you’re going to make a payment online or via mobile app, it’s a good idea not to wait until the last moment to do so, as there could be technical difficulties or other issues.
+If you’re going to make a payment online or via mobile app, it’s a good idea not to wait until the last moment, as there could be technical difficulties or other issues.
 And, if you’re going to make a payment via check, debit card, or direct withdrawal from a bank account, make sure you have enough money in your account to cover the payment.
 An on-time payment with insufficient funds to cover the payment counts as a missed payment.

 4. You Must Pay at Least the Minimum Amount Due

 Did you know that even if you make a payment on time, if it’s for less than the minimum amount due, it’s still considered a missed payment?
-That’s why, when you make your credit card payment, it must be for at least the minimum amount due specified on your statement.
+That’s why, when you make your credit card payment, it must be for at least the minimum amount due as specified on your statement.

 While making only the minimum payment due will keep your account in good standing, it will take you longer to pay off your credit card’s balance and, by the time you do so, you will have paid more in interest than if you’d made larger payments.
 In fact, the CARD Act requires card issuers to provide a “minimum payment warning” on every statement that tells you how long it will take you to pay off your current balance, as well as how much interest you’ll end up paying, if you continue to make only the minimum payment each month.